-Our Franklin County attorney for divorce modifications at Gillespie Law, LLC, assists divorced people in the Greater Columbus area seeking to make changes to a court order.
+Our Franklin County attorney for divorce and custody modifications at Gillespie Law, LLC, assists divorced people in the greater Columbus area seeking to make changes to a court order.
+We also represent people wishing to stop a modification that will adversely affect them.
 The order may be the temporary support order, the final decree or any other order.
 The change must be made before a judge.

 These are the kinds of situations requiring modification: